The Squid Game in Fortnite; how to play and creative mode map code

 The Creative Mode map Squad Game by PWR in Fortnite it recreates the different Squid Game / The Squid Game with astonishing accuracy.
 The map code is 8443-5747-3271.
 To play it, it is as simple as go to the Fortnite Battle Royale mode selection menu, e enter this code in the “Island Code” tab:

 Up to 30 players can play on this map at the same time.
 The ideal is to play with a group the bigger the betterSince, if we want to see (and participate) in all the tests that the game proposes, we will have to survive them.
-The game ends once there is only one player left alive.
+The game ends once only one player remains alive.

 The games that we can play are the following, and in this order: